UKPLab/sentence-transformers/docs/sentence_transformer/training_overview.md

 Be sure to re-order your dataset columns with :meth:`Dataset.select_columns <datasets.Dataset.select_columns>` if your columns are not ordered correctly.
 For example, if your dataset has ``["good_answer", "bad_answer", "question"]`` as columns, then this dataset can technically be used with a loss that requires (anchor, positive, negative) triplets, but the ``good_answer`` column will be taken as the anchor, ``bad_answer`` as the positive, and ``question`` as the negative.

-Additionally, if your dataset has extraneous columns (e.g. query_id, metadata, source, type), you should remove these with :meth:`Dataset.remove_columns <datasets.Dataset.remove_columns>` as they will be used as inputs otherwise.
+Additionally, if your dataset has extraneous columns (e.g. sample_id, metadata, source, type), you should remove these with :meth:`Dataset.remove_columns <datasets.Dataset.remove_columns>` as they will be used as inputs otherwise.
+You can also use :meth:`Dataset.select_columns <datasets.Dataset.select_columns>` to keep only the desired columns.
 ```

 ## Loss Function